seymaakorkmaz/Algorithm-Analysis/README.md

 ### Algorithm Analysis
-- Algorithm Analysis course homework and project questions-solutions.
+- Algorithm Analysis course assignments.
 - The documents explaining the assignments and solutions are added to the repo.